Phala-Network/dstack/README.md

 Components in Dstack:

-- `teepod`: A service running in bare TDX host to manage CVMs
+- `dstack-vmm`: A service running in bare TDX host to manage CVMs
 - `dstack-gateway`: A reverse proxy to forward TLS connections to CVMs
 - `dstack-kms`: A KMS server to generate keys for CVMs
 - `dstack-guest-agent`: A service running in CVM to serve containers' key derivation and attestation requests